Learning from Others in Adobe Lightroom

 As you contribute your own edits, you can click on your profile photo or name in the upper right corner to check your profile to see what's popular and to revisit edits from others that you've appreciated in the past.

 LIghtroom Discover is not just about your edits, either.
-You also have a profile that is created from your Behance profile information which can be edited while you are in the your personal edits view
+You also have a profile that is created from your Behance profile information which can be edited while you are in the your personal edits view.

 Once published, you can also remove, edit project metadata, and share (or re-share) your edit via social media or email.